saurabhgupta050890/transaction-sms-parser/README.md

 # Transaction SMS Parser

 A library to parse transaction sms text to extract relevant information from it.
-A naive implemetation using mostly regular expressions.
+A naive implementation using mostly regular expressions.

 ## How to use